 Graham spent a lot of time early in life looking at a firm's interest coverage, debt to equity, debt covenants, current ratios, etc, in order to find companies that were financially sound.
 At the end of his life, however, he favoured a simple rule:

 "An easy way to check [to see if a firm is on solid financial footing] is to look at the ratio of stockholders' equity to total assets; if the ratio is at least 50 percent, the company's financial condition can be considered sound."

-Graham’s Simple Way 50% equity to assets rule helped him to avoid firms that were at risk of insolvency.
+Graham's Simple Way 50% equity to assets rule helped him to avoid firms that were at risk of insolvency.
+Assets such as receivables, inventories, investments, or even a portfolio of older homes could be sold to cover liabilities.
 This alone was a solid check for financial soundness and helped boost returns.

 Concerned investors can take this a step further and require a Current Ratio of 2x, satisfying Graham's preference for companies that "own twice as much as they owe".
 That would also help investors focus on firms with solid liquidity.
 Firms with large Current Ratios can easily cover their short term liabilities and avoid technical default.

 Graham's Simple Way selection rules provide extremely simple guidance for stock selection.
 Buying a basket of these firms should allow an investor to put together a very solid portfolio with a high probability of outperforming the market over a 5 year period.